 It can be hard to introduce another cat if yours is already an adult.
 Proceed with caution and research how to properly introduce a new cat into your home before you get another cat.
 Having two cats that don’t get along living together is not fun and doesn’t help either cat.

 Cat videos.
 Not videos of cats, videos for cats.
 Leo loves mouse hunt and rat tail bandit.
 He also sometimes enjoys fish tank and winter birds.
 Proceed with caution if your TV is at all unsteady — your cat will jump right up and interact with the screen during these games.
 Make sure he can’t knock it over and watch that he doesn’t scratch the screen.
 Don’t leave videos on when you’re not supervising.

 Bird feeder.
-Not at all appropriate if you have an outdoor cat (which you shouldn’t) because he will kill the birds.
+Not at all appropriate if you have an outdoor cat because he will kill the birds.
 Indoor cats can sit for hours watching birds from the window.
 Make sure the window is closed so he doesn’t fall out.
-Also, if your cat is a bit slow witted, you may want to watch that he doesn’t run straight into the window and hurt himself.
+Also, if your cat is a bit slow witted, watch that he doesn’t run straight into the window and hurt himself.

 And that’s how I cat-proofed my home from Leo the wire destroyer.

 So you think I overdid it?
 I don’t.
 Electrical shock can result in terrible injuries and even death.
 It also cost me a fortune in damaged electrical equipment before I put a stop to his bad habit.